owenjcarr/RootedWI/README.md

         git clone https://github.com/owenjcarr/RootedWI.git

-    Then create a new branch from an old branch you want to work from
+    Then create a new branch from an old branch you want to work from (name newbranch "yourname-dev")

         git checkout -b newbranch master